Invoice discounting cost answers.

 How does invoice factoring cost compare to a business loan?

-Invoice factoring is a short to a medium-term, cost-effective solution for businesses that need to access cash quickly.
+Invoice factoring is a short to medium-term, cost-effective solution for businesses that need to access cash quickly.
 It’s not a loan; rather than taking on debt, you sell your invoices and use the proceeds for expenses, payroll financing, and growth.
-Your accounts receivable is the only collateral needed to secure your funding.
+You will need your accounts receivable as collateral to secure your funding.

 That means your business can benefit from quick funding without waiting for approved loans or until customers pay up.
 Invoice factoring allows you to receive cash immediately.
 Once your customer pays in full, we take our discount rate off the top.